jackc/pglogrepl/v2/example/pglogrepl_demo/README.md

 # pglogrepl_demo

 `pglogrepl_demo` is a simple demo that connects to a database and logs all messages sent over logical replication.
 It connects to the database specified by the environment variable `PGLOGREPL_DEMO_CONN_STRING`.
-The connection must have replication privileges.
+The connection must be a superuser (because the publication is created `ON ALL TABLES`)

 ## Example Usage